 Hip dislocations usually are obvious on standard AP (anteroposterior) images of the pelvis.
 However, complete imaging usually includes a cross-table lateral of the affected joint.

-On a normal AP Pelvis, the femoral heads should appear similar in size with symmetric joint spaces.
+On a normal AP pelvis, the femoral heads should appear similar in size with symmetric joint spaces.
 The joint with an anterior dislocation will project a larger-appearing femoral head.
 A femoral neck fracture should be ruled out by this image prior to attempting reduction.

 Judet views (45 degree internal and external oblique views) may be of some help in evaluating for bone fragments and occult acetabular and femoral head and neck fractures.

 CT (Computed tomography) is recommended after a successful, closed hip reduction to evaluate for occult fractures.
 It may also further elucidate the cause of postreduction joint space widening and find intra-articular bone fragments or soft tissue injury that may prevent appropriate joint articulation.
+Moreta et al. found loose bodies in 20% of the hips that underwent post-reduction CT.

 CT also may be helpful in preoperative planning when a closed reduction is unable to be obtained and surgical, open reduction is required.
 Similar to postreduction joint space widening, findings on CT after unsuccessful reduction attempts may elucidate bone fragments or soft tissue abnormalities that both explain the inability to perform a closed reduction and assist in surgical planning.

 MRI may be indicated to evaluate for soft tissue injuries and cartilaginous bodies that continue to cause issues after the acute period.
-Osteonecrosis also may been seen in the subacute period (4 to 8 weeks), and some have suggested that MRI is superior to CT for children with hip injuries as CT may miss unossified labrum and acetabular fractures.
+Osteonecrosis also may be seen in the subacute period (4 to 8 weeks), and some have suggested that MRI is superior to CT for children with hip injuries as CT may miss unossified labrum and acetabular fractures.

 Laboratory studies should be tailored to the individual patient; however, if significant blood loss is suspected due to femoral vessel injury, serial hemoglobin/hematocrit and a type and screen may be requested.